Autoimmune Disease & Top 10 Tips for Combating This With the Food You Eat | Amoils.com

-9. Cruciferous veggies including broccoli, cauliflower and Brussels sprouts are highly nutritious – whether eaten raw or lightly steamed – with their anti-inflammatory phytonutrients.
+9. Cruciferous veggies including broccoli, cauliflower and Brussels sprouts are highly nutritious eaten lightly steamed with their anti-inflammatory phytonutrients.

-10. Sweet pototoes or yams provide plenty of anti-inflammatory properties along with beta-carotene, manganese, vitamins B6 and C. An all round healthy vegetable to add to your diet when fighting inflammation.
+10. Sweet potatoes or yams provide plenty of anti-inflammatory properties along with beta-carotene, manganese, vitamins B6 and C. An all round healthy vegetable to add to your diet when fighting inflammation.

 Top ten tips to underscore the importance of food as your medicine to deal with and/or prevent inflammation.